Make your email system more efficient with bulk email sending

 2. In the Advanced settings section, click More settings and toggle Add precedence bulk header on.

-Schedule your email sendings now
+Optimize your email sendings now

-Improve your batch email sending today!
+Improve your bulk email sending today!

 Join MailerSend for free and get 3,000 emails/month.